| Maybe the

 not.
 TONIGHT is the last night.
 I think.
 Maybe it's tomorrow.

 Oh, what do I know?
+It's

 the finals of the men's platform diving.
 The U.S. has two